learn-co-curriculum/dsc-central-limit-theorem-lab/README.md

 # Your code here
 ```

-The output may seem a bit hard to interpret since we haven't covered hypothesis testing and p-values yet.
+The output may seem a bit hard to interpret since we haven't covered hypothesis testing and p-values in further detail yet.
 However, the function tests the hypothesis that the distribution passed into the function differs from the normal distribution.
 The null hypothesis would then be that the data *is* normally distributed.
 We typically reject the null hypothesis if the p-value is less than 0.05.
-For now, that's all you need to remember--this will make more sense once you understand p-values which will be covered in full detail subsequently.
+For now, that's all you need to remember--this will make more sense once you work with p-values more which you'll do subsequently.

 Since our dataset is non-normal, that means we'll need to use the **_Central Limit Theorem._**

 ## Sampling With Replacement

-In order to create a Sample Distribution of Sample Means, we need to first write a function that can sample with replacement.
+In order to create a Sample Distribution of Sample Means, we need to first write a function that can sample *with* replacement.

 In the cell below, write a function that takes in an array of numbers `data` and a sample size `n` and returns an array that is a random sample of `data`, of size `n`.